Sofar nine of my Girls are what I like to call 'B-Girls': CG style bodies with Mattel Barbie heads.

 Finish by smoothing the sanded area with fine polishing paper.

-reshaped CG neck before applying modelling glue to the sanded area
+reshaped CG neck before applying modeling glue to the sanded area

 The regular CG neck post is smaller in diameter than the Barbie neck hole is, so an adapter is needed to make the head fit.